Become a Volunteer

 Bella Chara Community Outings Volunteer: We are looking for a people focused, empathetic volunteer with a positive outlook who would support the designated lifestyle worker on outings within the community.
 As a volunteer in this program you would also take part in excursions to venues/attractions in and around the Geelong area.
 Transport is provided, the volunteer would be asked to volunteer five hours a week to this program and enjoy spending time with others.

-Bella Chara Lifestyle Program Volunteer: The Lifestyle Program provides interesting activities on a daily basis to residents of Bella Chara.
-Each month a calendar of events is presented to residents and every day there are different activities which the residents are able to take part in.
+Bella Chara Lifestyle Program Volunteer: The Lifestyle Program provides interesting activities on a daily basis to consumers of Bella Chara.
+Each month a calendar of events is presented to residents and every day there are different activities which our consumers are able to take part in.
 We are looking for a people focused, empathetic volunteer with a positive outlook who would support the designated lifestyle worker in facilitating these activities.
 In particular we would like a volunteer who is available on Friday afternoons to assist with happy hour and bingo.

 MACS Boutique Customer Service: We are seeking self-motivated, friendly volunteers who enjoy interaction with others and are able to work independently.
 Daily duties undertaken will range from opening and closing the store, pricing items, sorting and displaying new items, merchandising, money handling and customer service.
 You should be comfortable working independently and would be available for at least one shift per week.